syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Find-and-replace-first-occurrence).

 The following code example illustrates how to replace a particular text with a Word document.

 {% tabs %}